top of page

 • Round-trip international flight from Miami, Florida to Guatemala

-• All hotel accommodations in Antigua, Guatemala
+• All hotel accommodations in Miami and Antigua, Guatemala

 • All in-country transportation to/from airports and to/from ministry sites throughout the trip